containers/podman-desktop/website/blog/2024-09-19-bootc-microshift.md

 It's important to note that we will be providing _one_ argument during the build and that is the **PASSWORD** in order to access the Virtual Machine that will be logged in via the `redhat` username.

-We will be using the Containerfile from the [official MicroShift image mode documentation](https://github.com/openshift/microshift/blob/main/docs/contributor/image_mode.md#build-image).
+We will be using the Containerfile from the [MicroShift image mode GitHub documentation](https://github.com/openshift/microshift/blob/main/docs/contributor/image_mode.md#build-image).

 Copy the Containerfile from the above link to a new file which we will be building with Podman Desktop: